Lead generation strategies

 Generally, the goal is to inspire prospects to engage with as much information as possible.
 Most higher ed marketing teams measure this engagement with metrics such as number of page views, time spent on site, clicks or % of videos watched.
 With a Digital Advisor on your website, your prospects will spend four minutes of undivided attention on your information and truly engage.

-We’re amazed by how many good leads we get from the site after adding the quiz.
+We’re amazed by how many good leads we get from the site after adding the Digital Advisor.

 Jan-Frederic Buss, Senior Digital Marketing Manager